Additivemenu/spoonlee1/Udemy/React_Native/C6/README.md

-key takeaway
+# Key takeaway

 + register screen components
-+ these registerd components will have access to object: navigation, route .
-Use this objects to define navigation and information passing logics
++ these registerd components will automatically have access to object: navigation, route.
+Use this objects to define navigation and information passing logics.
+  + other unregistered component can have access to navigation & route via `useNavigation()` & `useRoute()` hooks

 + different types of navigator
   + Stack
   + Drawer
++ Url source image's dimension must be specified for RN